lurchmath/cloud-storage/README.md

 ## Status

-There are several things that need to be improved about this project.
+There are a few things that need to be improved about this project.
 See [the to-do list](TODO.md) for details.

 ## License